soumyadip1997/qepsilon/README.md

            cd Q-epsilon

-# Decoy Features and creating Train-Val-Test set
+# Generating decoy features and creating Train-Val-Test set
 It can be done from

 **scratch**